 With the weather dramatically affecting our Iceland trip in February it saw us stranded in Selfoss.
 It has taken me a while to digest was was surely an adventures and exhilarating family holiday.
 This is therefore the first post from our travels.
 This visit to Selfoss wasn’t part of our original plan.
 Yet our unexpected two-night stay there definitely had its highlights.
 After an exhausting drive in blizzardy conditions, we arrived Saturday afternoon to the Arctic Natura Hotel.
 Not a traditional family hotel the kind owner and his staff did their best to cater to our needs.
 After descending with three boys under 3 in these unusual circumstances they still made us feel very welcomed.
-Where I wouldn’t suggest this as an ideal hotel when travelling with kids I can, however, recommend it as a good basis self-catering apartment hotel ideal for hikers looking for a clean, well-equipped base to explore this area of Iceland.
+Where I wouldn’t suggest this as an ideal hotel when travelling with kids in Iceland I can, however, recommend it as a good basis self-catering apartment hotel ideal for hikers looking for a clean, well-equipped base to explore this area of Iceland.

 SELFOSS HAS MORE TO OFFER THAN MEETS THE EYE